taohui/lushan/README.md

 ## What is lushan?
 lushan is a light weight key-value database, compatible with memached protocol and can mount multiple databases.

-It allows you to set up a cluster with serval hosts just like memcached.
+It allows you to set up a cluster with serveral hosts just like memcached.

 ## lushan features